InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - Click on the button <span style="color: blue">Export</span> on the left of the page;

-- Scroll through the concepts list on the right to find the desired concepts, or use the search bar at the top of the concept list;
+- Scroll through the concepts list on the right to find the desired concepts, or use the search bar at the top of the list of concepts;

 - Click on the button <img src="../../img/add.png" width="18"> of the concepts you want to export to integrate them into the left export block, or on the button <img src="../../img/del.png" width="18"> to remove them;